luca-moser/iotacaddy/IOTA.md

 the JSON command and then executing `attachToTangle` within the middleware, instead of delegating it to IRI.
 Other IRI API commands are delegated to the specified IRI node.

-A `Caddyfile` to use with this Caddy version can look like:
+Sample `Caddyfile` to use in conjunction with this modified Caddy version:
 ```
 127.0.0.1:15265 {